 Mark Siegel, M.D. is the first ophthalmologist in the Northern Beaufort County area to offer laser cataract surgery!
 Those who choose laser assisted cataract surgery face less chance of complication, faster recovery times, and amazing results!
 Schedule your consultation today!Learn More

 Presbyopia and astigmatism correcting lenses are available at Sea Island Ophthalmology.
 Dr. Siegel now offers the AcrySof® IQ PanOptix® trifocal lens implant to help his cataract patients see clearly at all distances.
 Learn more about the advanced lens options available to our cataract patients!Learn More

 Are you suffering from Glaucoma in the Beaufort, SC area?
 Dr. Siegel offers Selective Laser Trabeculoplasty (SLT) to treat his Glaucoma Patients.Learn More

 Sea Island Ophthalmology now offers BOTOX® to help you look your best and improve your confidence.
 Interested in learning more?
 Visit our Cosmetic Services page or call to schedule an appointment today!Learn More

 There are ways to treat diabetic retinopathy, but these treatments do not cure it.
 It is very important for diabetics to control and watch blood-sugar levels to avoid further damage to the retina and avoid loss of vision.
 There are laser treatments that can be performed on the retina to decrease the amount of leakage.
 If there is advanced damage because of retinopathy a microsurgical procedure may be performed, called a vitrectomy.
-In this surgery your ophthalmologist will remove the fluid that has leaked into your eye and replace it with clear liquid
+In this surgery, your ophthalmologist will remove the fluid that has leaked into your eye and replaces it with clear liquid